Database Schema and Database Instance – Relational Model (Part2)

 - difference between instance and schema in dbms

-- distinguish between schema and instance
+- database schema and database instance

-- difference between database schema and database instance in dbms
+- database instance in dbms